 Pass, Pass, Pass!
 Got it?

-- Let's not beat around the bush here: The best way to take apart your opponents is to pass.
+- The best way to take apart your opponents is to pass.
 This is especially true when your Pros have leveled up.
 They will more than likely be at a much higher level than your opponent's defense.
 You will pick them apart with quick passing and intelligent through-balls.
 Keep in mind that football is a team game and that the major clubs who succeed are amazing at passing.
-(Barcelona, cough cough).\
+(Barcelona, cough cough).

 - Do not constantly LB + Y (lobbed through ball).
 Predictability can be your number-one friend, or enemy, depending upon whether you are predictable or not.
 The greatest, and most often seen, example of this is the lobbed-through-ball.
 Many people online seem to believe that the only way to get through your opponents is to chip the ball hopelessly over the defense time and time again.
 Don't get me wrong: A perfectly timed lobbed-through ball is devastating to a defense, but the key here is perfectly timed.
 Too often I see the opponent just hoofing the ball over the top, hoping his small striker will latch onto it.
 Pass around and stay unpredictable.